-With many countries opening businesses again amidst the COVID-19 crisis, hygiene in the workplace is becoming more and more crucial to the wellbeing of employees.
+With many countries opening businesses again amidst the COVID-19 crisis, hand hygiene in the workplace is becoming more and more crucial to the well-being of employees.
 Leaders in management positions must take extra steps in such times to avoid an outbreak in the workplace, ensuring the safety of their teams.

 Hand hygiene isn’t just about safety – it’s also about money.
 A study has shown France loses around 14 billion Euros a year because of bad hygiene, as it affects sick days and time being unproductive at work.
 Money is also literally flushed down the drain when employees waste too many resources for every wash cycle.
 Studies suggest people usually use 12 cups of water for every wash cycle – when you really only need 1!
 Soapy created a smart hygiene station that dispenses the correct amount of soap and water used, saving valuable resources and money, while also keeping hands clean.